 The pain from plantar fasciitis is often felt on the bottom of the foot with the first few steps in the morning.
 It affects approximately 2 million Americans each year.
-In this article, I will briefly describe what plantar fasciitis is, common symptoms of plantar fasciitis, and how to identify 5 causes of plantar fasciitis.
+In this article, I will briefly describe what plantar fasciitis is, common symptoms of plantar fasciitis, and how to identify five factors that may be contributing to your reoccurring plantar fasciitis.

 What is plantar fasciitis?

 The plantar fascia is a band of connective tissue on the bottom of the foot that connects the heel to the toes.

 It provides support and structure to the foot while walking or running.
 The function of the foot is very important for balance, strength, and keeping joints healthy.